 Mum: “Really, did Daddy go the shop and he said he would buy you a toy?”

 Remember that for little children “language is caught not taught”.
 So your job is to model correct language and he will indeed pick it up.
 If you criticize his language structure or pronunciation too often it will make him reluctant to speak and share his ideas which would really hinder his language development as practice makes perfect!

 - My daughter is very shy and when anyone outside of the immediate family speaks to her she hides behind me or puts her head down and refuses to talk.
 What can I do?

 - Try to empathize with your child and don’t shame her by pushing her forward or calling her “shy” or “silly”, even if you feel embarrassed.
 She is not doing this to upset you.

-Model confident behavior yourself.
-Children do learn their communication and social skills from the models of that behavior around them.
+Model confident behaviour yourself.
+Children do learn their communication and social skills from the models of that behaviour around them.

 - My son gets so angry and can’t seem to control himself sometimes.
 What can I do?

 - Stay calm!
 Regardless of how old your child is the best thing to do is to accept his feelings and remain calm yourself.

 Anger is natural and an emotion that all humans experience.
 It is a defence against deeper feelings of fear, hurt, pain and disappointment.
 What children need to be able to do is control aggressive impulses that can be connected to the feelings of anger.
 This is certainly possible once they are around 4.
 Younger than that it is harder.
 As they get older they can begin to solve problems so they are less likely to get angry.
 For example, removing toys from the reach of a younger sibling who may destroy them.

 Depending on your child’s temperament you should either stay close to them and offer a sense of connection and acceptance or give them space and time to calm down.
 With younger children staying close is more likely to help them.